-Hospice is often a time when veterans reflect on their time serving our country and many may still be battling with unaddressed experiences, memories or emotions related to their service, in addition to battling an advanced illness.
+Hospice is often a time when veterans reflect on their time serving our country.
+Many may still be battling with unaddressed experiences, memories or emotions related to their service, in addition to battling an advanced illness.

-As a partner of the We Honor Veterans program, Enhabit Home Health & Hospice is able to serve those who have served our nation by providing compassionate hospice care that guides veterans and their families to a more peaceful ending.
+As a partner of the We Honor Veterans program, Enhabit Home Health & Hospice is able to serve those who have served our nation.
+They do so by providing compassionate hospice care that guides veterans and their families to a more peaceful ending.

-The National Hospice and Palliative Care Organization in collaboration with the Department of Veteran Affairs created the We Honor Veterans campaign to empower hospice and other health care providers across America to meet the unique needs of veterans and their families.
+The National Hospice and Palliative Care Organization in collaboration with the Department of Veteran Affairs created the We Honor Veterans campaign.
+The program aims to empower hospice and other health care providers across America to meet the unique needs of veterans and their families.

 Effective hospice care for veterans requires an understanding of the particular physical, emotional and spiritual needs of veterans near the end of life.
 These needs can be influenced by whether or not they served in combat, were prisoners of war, their branch of service and rank, which war they served in and if they had or have post-traumatic stress disorder.

 Knowing the common issues veterans face enables Enhabit to provide specialized hospice care to each veteran.
-As part of We Honor Veterans, Enhabit presents veteran-specific education to hospice staff and volunteers on the unique values and demands of military life that can influence the care they need.
+As part of We Honor Veterans, Enhabit presents veteran-specific education to hospice staff and volunteers.
+This includes learning about the unique values and demands of military life that can influence the care veterans need.

 Enhabit branches participating in the program complete a military history checklist for all veterans upon admission to hospice services.
 This helps hospice staff identify veterans and create a plan of care that fully supports the challenges they face.